Skip to content

 #Smart View (Samsung Galaxy)

 Samsung Galaxy phones have Smart View built into the quick settings panel.
+Samsung’s Galaxy user guide states that Smart View supports screen mirroring to any compatible TV on the same Wi-Fi network.
 I tested this on a Galaxy S24 with a Samsung QN85B, and the connection took about 3 seconds.

 1. Pull down the quick settings shade on your Galaxy phone